YiddamQuiriarte/CookieBar/README.md

 ## Instructions

-Pour utiliser ce script dans vos pages, ajoutez ce bout de code avant la balise </body> :
+To use this script in your pages, add this snippet of code before </ body> tag: